 Solving the Poisson equation#

-Solving 1D Poisson with periodic boundary conditions in Struphy#
+Solving 1D Poisson with periodic boundary conditions#

 \[\phi_\mathrm{exact}(x) = \cos(kx),\]